hbliu/Open4Gene/README.md

 | DAB2 | chr5-39369336-39370159 |

-4. **Preparing the object for Open4Gene analysis using gene.annotation**
+**4. Preparing the object for Open4Gene analysis using gene.annotation**

 Open4Gene can pick up the gene.peak.pair based on gene and peak distance based on the input data.
 Here, the gene.annotation is a gene annotation in GRanges object, e.g. EnsDb.Hsapiens.v75.